Template Best Practices

 Template and Service Icons

-Always use 1:1 Aspect Ratio icons with transparent backgrounds, for both the template itself and the services it includes.
+Always use 1:1 aspect ratio icons or logos with transparent backgrounds for both the template itself and the services the template includes.

 Naming Conventions